Digital-Defiance/Stargate-N/README.md

 Enigma would be functionally something like Stargate-N=26, with the number of rotors being the number of "nodes" in the stargate network.
 Notably the engima does some reflection, using rotors in the opposite direction.

-Stargate-N=256 is functionally something like an Engima with each rotor having 256 symbols.

 The metaphor falls apart a little, but...
 (WIP!)

 It will be a physics based simulated Stargate system capable of transporting mattter, data, or light anywhere in the network which is composed of other nodes that can relay over a separate link or alternate physical medium.
 Exit nodes are ideally connected to 3D printers, 2D printers, ligt emitters, etc.